 I appreciated how realistic her homesickness was and how, when she returned home, after longing to be there all semester, it doesn’t really feel like home either anymore.
 And her little brother and mom, after being so excited to see her, are quick to give her a hard time about the changes in her since living in Paris and she feels like she doesn’t quite fit in anywhere now.
 Isn’t that the way life is?

-And the Paris in this book seemed so real to me – I thought the setting was just masterfully done.
+And the Paris in Anna and the French Kiss seemed so real to me – I thought the setting was just masterfully done.

 I am perhaps a reader who generally likes things spelled out for me, but this one seemed a little bit crazy obvious in places to me.
 When she would come to some realizations, I’d think “Are you kidding?
 We’ve all known this for 100 pages.
 Why is this a big revelation now?”
 I think the main problem was that there just wasn’t quite enough other substance to the storyline to drag on the “does he like me, does he not” for four hundred pages.